 A while back I became aware of this phenomenon, this particular kind of social interaction... where, as a man, I don't want to have too deep a connection with my sexual partner.
 Well, no, deep physical sex is good.
 And I longed for a deep connection.
 It's just that connection wasn't happening with the frequency it could or in the ways that are most meaningful.

 So when I began paying attention to the conversations I would have with my boys or other male acquaintances, I began to notice a bit of a pattern.
 To my knowledge, it's not a pattern for all of them but enough to warrant a real conversation.
 In this video, I present some audio that I actually had the presence of mind to record with my smart phone after asking for an impromptu interview with an old coworker.
-He shared much of the same sentiment I was getting from other men, much the same sentiment that even I had experienced: to be able to have sex with our partners as if we didn't know them.
+He gave me permission to share bits of the audio in the video above.
+In it, he shared much of the same sentiment I was getting from other men, much the same sentiment that even I had experienced: to be able to have sex with our partners as if we didn't know them.
 To objectify, to be purely physical and superficial rather than too emotionally deep.

 Truth That Is "Too Deep"